versia-pub/server/README.md

 ## What is this?

-This is a project to create a federated social network based on the [ActivityPub](https://www.w3.org/TR/activitypub/) standard.
-It is currently in early alpha phase, with very basic federation and API support.
+This is a project to create a federated social network based on the [Lysand](https://lysand.org) protocol.
+It is currently in alpha phase, with basic federation and API support.

 This project aims to be a fully featured social network, with a focus on privacy and security.
 It will implement the Mastodon API for support with clients that already support Mastodon or Pleroma.